Select Page

 Day 1 | Cagliari

-We meet in Cagliari at our hotel, where we will discuss PWA’s “10 Guiding Principles to Great Photography” as well as our “THE ART OF SEEING” photographic technique.
-During our group lunch, we will have informal discussions on what our guests are trying to achieve in their photography, subject matters, styles and techniques.
+We’ll meet in Cagliari at our hotel, where we’ll begin by discussing PWA’s “10 Guiding Principles to Great Photography” along with our “THE ART OF SEEING” photographic approach.
+During a relaxed group lunch, we’ll also have informal conversations about what each guest hopes to achieve with their photography—exploring personal subjects, styles, and creative techniques.

-From here we will set out for a wonderful day of photography throughout the city of Cagliari.
-Although Tunisia is closer than Rome, Cagliari is the most Italian of Sardinia’s cities.
-Vespas buzz down tree-fringed boulevards and locals hang out at busy cafes tucked under arcades in the seafront Marina district.
-Like many Italian cities, Cagliari wears its history on its sleeve so everywhere we go we will come across traces of its rich past: ancient Roman ruins, museums filled with prehistoric artifacts, centuries-old churches and elegant palazzi.
-We’ll spend the afternoon exploring the richest part of the old city.
+From there, we’ll set out for a wonderful afternoon of photography throughout Cagliari.
+Although Tunisia lies closer than Rome, Cagliari remains unmistakably Italian in spirit.
+Vespas hum along tree-lined boulevards, and locals gather in lively cafés tucked beneath the arcades of the seafront Marina District.
+Like many Italian cities, Cagliari proudly reveals its long history at every turn—ancient Roman ruins, museums filled with prehistoric artifacts, centuries-old churches, and elegant palazzi all telling stories of the past.
+We’ll spend much of the afternoon exploring the richest parts of the historic old city, where centuries of architecture and daily life offer endless photographic inspiration.

 Day 2 | Sant'Antioco - Porto Pino - Porto Flava - Iglesias